-M.S.
-Degree in Building Design.
-Students who have completed a professional baccalaureate degree in architecture (five or six years) or a baccalaureate degree in engineering or a related area and wish to pursue advanced study and research may apply for admission to this program.
+Master of Science Degree in Building Design.
+Students who have completed a professional baccalaureate degree in architecture (five or six years) and wish to pursue advanced study and research may apply for admission to this program.
 International applicants whose native language is not English must achieve a TOEFL score of at least 550.